Security and Technology

 The goals of the program are to develop and offer innovative and transdisciplinary courses; to provide guidance and support to participating students from across campus; to create a pipeline of Brumley fellows going forward; to produce high-impact scholarship (especially but not only as an element of the Brumley SSS program requirements); and to deepen ties amongst academia, industry, NGOs, and the public sector in this area.

-See the Texas Space Law & Policy Society's website for more information for students interested in space law and policy.
+Contact the Texas Space Law & Policy Society’s for more information for students interested in space law and policy.

 Aerospace Policy Solutions LLC Award in Space Policy

-The Robert Strauss Center for International Security and Law is pleased to announce the call for applications for the inaugural Aerospace Policy Solutions LLC Award in Space Policy.
-This $2000 award, sponsored by Aerospace Policy Solutions LLC, will be given to an exceptional UT-Austin student engaged in research related to space policy or interested in pursuing work related to space policy analysis and developmentafter graduation.
-Applicants should be continuing graduate students in policy, social sciences, or law, and should have a demonstrated interest in space policy and a commitment to pursuing a career in the field.
-To apply for the Aerospace Policy Solutions LLC Award in Space Policy, please send the following information to Ali Prince at [email protected]:
+The Robert Strauss Center for International Security and Law awards a yearly winner of the Aerospace Policy Solutions LLC Award in Space Policy.
+This $2000 award, sponsored by Aerospace Policy Solutions LLC, is given to exceptional UT-Austin student engaged in research related to space policy or interested in pursuing work related to space policy analysis and development after graduation.
+Applicants are continuing graduate students in policy, social sciences, or law, and have a demonstrated interest in space policy and a commitment to pursuing a career in the field.

-The Space Traffic Management (STM) conference is the keynote conference affiliated with the Strauss SSSS program.
+The Space Traffic Conference is the keynote conference affiliated with the Strauss SSSS program.
 This is another available platform for student scholarship and faculty-supervised research.